Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

 <a name="send_requests"></a>
 ## Send requests

 You can send requests using the voice control manager:

-- To send the event information to the voice control engine in purpose of activating specific action, use the `vc_mgr_do_action()` function.
+- To send the event information to the voice control engine in the purpose of activating specific action, use `vc_mgr_do_action()`.
   This function must be called when the voice control manager is in the `VC_STATE_READY` state:

   ```c